 The rear of the lot on which 393 Commonwealth was built extends north to Marlborough Street and has a secondary street address of 442 Marlborough.

-By 1910, Katharine McCormick had resumed living with her mother at 393 Commonwealth.
+By the 1909-1910 winter season, Katharine McCormick had resumed living with her mother at 393 Commonwealth.
 She also maintained homes in New York and Santa Barbara.
 She was an active advocate of woman’s suffrage (as was her mother) and strong supporter of women’s education, the League of Women Voters, and family planning.

-In the fall of 1926, Katharine McCormick purchased 407 Commonwealth and made it her home.
+In August of 1926, Katharine McCormick purchased 407 Commonwealth and made it her home.